FP Crown LogoFP Crown Logo

 Step 1: You send in your designs.

-Step 2: Your CM locks in
+Step 2: Your CM locks in.

 Your CM builds out the group order.
 This is when they set item prices, time limits, breakpoints, due dates, and shipping options.

-14 days after the time limit, if everything ships to one place
+• ~14 days after the time limit, if everything ships to one place

 Step 3: A custom link is created for your chapter.

-Step 4: The order goes live
+Step 4: The order goes live.

-The group order link includes a countdown in red showing how much time people have left to order—usually within a set window of 1–7 days.
-It also shows the tipping point: the minimum number of orders needed for the merch to go into production.
+The group order link includes a countdown in red showing how much time people have left to order, usually within a custom set window of 1-7 days.
+Why does it only go up to a week, you ask?
+Well, it’s so you can really leverage urgency and get people to buy so your order “tips.”

-Step 5: Chapter members place their orders
+Step 5: Chapter members place their orders.

 Step 6: The tool checks if the order tips.